-If an alarm occurred while the system was armed, upon disarming the system, the Memory light and the zone light corresponding to the zone which caused the alarm will flash for 30 seconds.
+If an alarm occurred while the system was armed, the Memory light and the zone light corresponding to the zone (zone number on LCD5501Z) which caused the alarm will flash for 30 seconds.
 After the 30 second period, the Memory light and zone light will stop flashing and the panel will return to the Ready state.
 Pressing the [#] key during the 30 second period will cancel the alarm memory display.
 To view other alarms, press [][3].